 Cellulose is the most abundant natural organic material on Earth.
 Most plants, especially trees, produce it as a structural material with long chains of simple glucose sugar molecules derived from photosynthesis.
-Cellulose, the principle component of wood, has many applications.
+Cellulose is the principle component of wood and has many applications.
 In foods, it is indigestible and hard to chew.

 With chemical modification, cellulose derivatives become very useful in foods, pharmaceuticals and many other familiar products.
 These derivatives are differentiated by the substitutions of various molecules along the polymer backbone.
 Perhaps the most useful and versatile derivatives are the methylcelluloses (MC):